Geordie Gwynn

 Geordie Gwynn (born 22 January 2004) is an Emerging Scotland international rugby union player who plays for Ealing Trailfinders at the Wing or Centre positions.
 He previously played for Brunel University RFC and Lewes RFC.

 Rugby Union career

 Amateur career

 He started playing rugby for Lewes RFC at the age of 4.

 While at Brunel University he played for their rugby union side.
 He was studying Sports, Health and Exercise Science with Business.

 Professional career

 In 2022 he signed for Ealing Trailfinders in the RFU Championship.

+In April 2026 it was announced that he had signed a 3 year deal with Edinburgh Rugby.

 International career

 His mother was born in Edinburgh and grew up in Fala, Midlothian.
 Gwynn states he has always been a Scotland fan and attends at least one Scotland Six Nations every year.

 He was capped for Scotland U16.

 He played for Scotland U20s from 2022 to 2024.
 He co-captained the side in their last match of the U20 2024 Six Nations.

 He scored two tries against Japan which helped Scotland to the final of the World Rugby U20 Trophy.

 On 14 December 2024 he played for the first international match for the Emerging Scotland side.
 He was capped again against Tonga XV.